-If an applicant is having difficulty determing the category for their project, please contact Amy Nelson Christensen in Research & Evaluation.
+If an applicant is having difficulty determing the category for their project, please contact Marc Sanders in the Department of Research, Assessment, and Data.

 Passive consent is an option for some projects; however, it depends on the nature of the project.
 Some projects, due to the methodology or constructs measured, may not be approved without active consent.
-Please consult with Amy Nelson Christensen, Research Specialist, prior to submitting your application if you wish to use passive consent in your study.
+Please consult with Marc Sanders prior to submitting your application if you wish to use passive consent in your study.

 After the application window has closed, applicants should give 30 days before hearing back from Research & Evaluation on the status of their application.
 Status letters and feedback on each of the points of criteria will be emailed to the primary contact person included in the application from the MPS Research email account.

 How often are applications reviewed?

 Applications for approval of research and evaluation projects are reviewed on a monthly basis by a Research Review Committee made up of district staff.
 Please refer to the Application for Approval Manual for specific dates as to when applications are due and when the committee meets to review applications.

 Applications for approval of surveys are reviewed on a rolling basis by Research & Evaluation.
 Applicants should allow 30 calendar days from the time their application was submitted before hearing back on the status.

 Can application reviews be expedited?